roblillack/elma/README.md

 does not freeze the UI; compose stays open and read-only until the backend has accepted the message.

-Replying to, forwarding, or reopening a draft keeps the original attachments.
+Forwarding a message or reopening a draft keeps the original attachments;
-Anything that cannot be recovered is reported in the status line rather than silently dropped.
+anything that cannot be recovered is reported in the status line rather than silently dropped.
+Replying does not — a reply carries the quoted text, not the files that came with it.